Penneo/sdk-php/README.md

 A signer object represents the person that signs.
 * [SigningRequests][signing-request-docs]
 Think of the signing request as being the instructions for the signer on what to sign.
 It can either be the formal letter accompanying the document, the yellow post-its showing where to sign, or both.
+* [Case file templates][templates-docs]
+Instead of specifying the mapping between documents and signers explicitly, it is possible to use one of the many pre-defined case file templates provided by Penneo.

 ### Identity validation
 * [Validations][validation-docs]